GoInterject/GoInterject.github.io/wGetStarted/L-Dev-SimpleDataSave.md

 There are 2 parameters in the SP.
 The first one "Interject_RequestContext" was the System Parameter you set up in the Data Portal.
 Again, this XML contextual information will be passed by Interject to the SP upon execution.

 The second parameter is a "TestMode" bit.
-If you want to test the SP, set this parameter to 1 and it will print out detailed information upon execution that you can use to diagnosis.
+If you want to test the SP, set this parameter to 1 and it will print out detailed information upon execution useful for troubleshooting.
 In addition, setting the TestMode bit will also keep your database unchanged as it will rollback any changes.

 ![](/images/L-Dev-SimpleDataSave/SPParams.png)
 <br>